nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to clear all persons.
-2. AddressBook prompts the user to confirm the action.
-3. User confirms the action.
-4. AddressBook clears all persons.
+2. AddressBook clears all persons.

     Use case ends.

+**Extensions**

+*    1a.
+User inputs extraneous parameters.

+     *   1a1.
+AddressBook displays a message indicating that an extraneous parameter was found, and confirms User's intention.

+         Use case ends.

 **Use case: Exit**

 **MSS**

 1. User requests to exit the application.
-2. AddressBook prompts the user to confirm the exit.
-3. User confirms the exit.
-4. AddressBook exits the application.
+2. AddressBook exits the application.

+    Use case ends.

+**Extensions**

+*    1a.
+User inputs extraneous parameters.

+     *   1a1.
+AddressBook displays a message indicating that an extraneous parameter was found, and confirms User's intention.

          Use case ends.

 ### Non-Functional Requirements